hb0424/Notes/GlobalEnglish/GlobalEnglish6.md

 L'Amour helped establish Belle Vie as a top-tier company, and in many countries around the world the fragrance is a household name.
 RUPERT: Because L'Amour is so well known already, we recommend only small changes in advertising and marketing to increase sales.
 Big changes could jeopardize L'Amour's current customer base.
-KENJI: As for the new fragrances, we recommend that you move forward with a men's fragrance¡ªbut slowly.
+KENJI: As for the new fragrances, we recommend that you move forward with a men's fragranceâ€”but slowly.
 Test it in a limited market.
 This will give you the opportunity to refine the product and marketing plan before trying a full launch.
 RUPERT: We also recommend that you focus attention on the younger women's fragrance market since women's fragrances are your area of expertise.
 Our market research shows that younger women want a fragrance that's more youthful and exciting than L'Amour.
-KENJI: Finally, regarding the third category¡ªthe nonfragrance market¡ªwe recommend two possible options.
+KENJI: Finally, regarding the third categoryâ€”the nonfragrance marketâ€”we recommend two possible options.
 Since the Belle Vie name is very valuable, you should license the name to another company that produces high-quality cosmetics or accessories.
 This would provide a steady income at little or no cost.
 RUPERT: At the same time, start talking with investment banks about the possibility of acquiring a small, high-quality accessories company.